krishnap25/RFA/README.md

-# Robust-Fed-Agg: Robust Aggregation for Federated Learning
+# RFA: Robust Aggregation for Federated Learning

 This code provides an implementation of robust aggregation algorithms for federated learning.